SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

 endure lonely decades of reclusive training.
 Wasn't all this for them to lead a free life and do as they pleased when their power succeeded on reaching unprecedented heights!?
 Everything in the world depended on one's preference.
 To do as the heart pleased!"

+"The ways of the world are full of vicissitudes, and in it, there is the grief at separation and joy in union, the suffering of life and death.
+No matter how thick a history book is, it would not be able to record everything down.
+However, it is such infinite matters of the past that can pass by with a finger snap.
+In one's old age, while looking back at the past, only then would you feel like everything was ephemeral."

 - "The further he walked, the tinier he felt."